proxv/jsbundle/README.md

 It comes with a "Dev CDN" that will watch your files for changes and serve the latest *jsbundled* version of your code via local HTTP.

+It has good error handling and runs without any configuration.

 ## Usage

 ### jsbundle